nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `search (-n <student_name> | -i <student_id> | -g <group_name> | -t <tag>)`

 * Search for students by their name, NUSNET ID, tag, or the group they belong in.
-Only one type of tag should be used for each search.
+Only one flag should be used for each search (e.g. having `-n` and `-g` arguments are not allowed.) .
 * To search with multiple keywords, separate keywords with spaces. e.g. `search -g T02A R03C`
 * The search is case-insensitive. e.g. `jonas` will match `Jonas`.
 * The order of the keywords does not matter. e.g. `Jonas Chow` will match `Chow Jonas`.